cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - `FixedUpdate()` can run once, zero, or several times per frame depending on how many physics frames per second are set in time settings
-    - `FixedUpdate()` should be used when applying forces , torques or other physics related function so that they will sync with the physics engine
+    - `FixedUpdate()` should be used when applying forces , torques or other physics related function so that they will sync with the physics engine q